tomkersten/chili_pdf/README.md

 ## FEATURES:

-1. Provides PDF export of any project wiki page to PDF with a baseline stylesheet.
+1. Provides PDF export of any project wiki page to PDF with a decent baseline style out of the box.
+1. Support for dynamic content in headers and footers administered via the plugin configuration page.
-1. The styling can be customized by adding your own CSS and/or JavaScript on the plugin configuration page.
+1. Flexible/easy PDF styling.
+The styling can be customized by adding your own CSS and/or JavaScript on the plugin configuration page.

 ## SCREENSHOTS:

-You can find a few screenshots [here](http://www.flickr.com/photos/tomkersten/sets/72157626827940413/).
+You can find a few screenshots [here](http://www.flickr.com/photos/tomkersten/sets/72157626992576450).

 ## PROBLEMS: